nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
-:information_source: **Note:** The sorted result is persistent on the underlying contacts list.<br><br>
+:information_source: **Note:** The sorted result is permanent on the underlying contacts list.<br><br>

-For example, if `list s/n` and `list` are executed back-to-back, the result of the second `list` command will still display the sorted results from the first `list s/n` command since the sorted result is persistent.
+For example, if `listPersons s/n` and `listPersons` are executed back-to-back, the result of the second `listPersons` command will display the sorted results from the first `listPersons s/n` command since the sorted result is permanent.
 </div>

 Examples:
-* `list` Lists all persons in the order they were inserted.
+* `listPersons` Lists all persons in the order they were inserted.
-* `list s/n` Lists all persons sorted by their names.
+* `listPersons s/n` Lists all persons sorted by their names.

 ### Editing a contact : `edit`